rudizbb/wdio-typescript/README.md

 ## Configuration

 `tsconfig.json` defines the `outDir` where Typescript will transpile to.
 This directory is deleted by the `npm run clean` or `npm run clean-build` commands.

 `conf/local.conf.js` define the configuration of webdriverio.
-- `specs: [...]` defines matchers for the cucumber feature files to run as default.
-- `suites: {...}` defines named matcher sets for different suite types (e.g. smoke, login, etc.)
-- `services` and `capabilities` define the nature of the selenium execution.
-Most commonly support local (standalone) execution or Saucelabs.
-- `baseUrl:` defines the default/base URL to use for the tests.
-This is most commonly the landing URL for the desired environment & app.
-- `require: [...]` defines the matchers for the step definitions to use in the run.

-For more information on configuration, see http://webdriver.io/guide/testrunner/configurationfile.html

 ## Writing Tests